Frequently Asked Questions

 Many people in our community contribute both to the United Way and to particular agencies.
 They contribute to the United Way to ensure there is a safety net of health and human services to assist people.
 Some donors chose to designate up to half of their gift to a specific agency by indicating so on their pledge card.
 Donor designation is provided as a service to our donors for their convenience; however it is not something we encourage.
 Our purpose is to support and strengthen the entire network of human services.
 United Way’s greatest strength is the ability to allow donors to address a broad range of human service needs in their own community with one single gift.

-United Way 211 is a program that provides free information and referral to health and human service agencies within Lee, Hendry, Glades and Okeechobee Counties.
+United Way 211 is a program that provides free information and referral to health and human service agencies within Lee, Hendry, and Glades Counties.
 United Way 211 is available 24 hours a day, 365 days a year by dialing 211 or by calling 239-433-3900 in Lee and 800-887-9234 in Hendry and Glades.
 During times of natural disasters United Way 211 becomes the official storm hotline for Lee, Hendry and Glades counties.
 United Way 211 exists to help people navigate their way through the maze of health and human service agencies by providing the most adequate, up-to-date resources for the client’s situation.
-Individuals and families living Okeechobee County can simply dial 2-1-1 or 1 (866) 882-2991 to speak with a highly trained resource specialist.